 Notes

-• The nuts can burn VERY quickly.
-Make sure to set a timer, and let your nose be your guide.
-As soon as you start to smell the nutty aroma, it's time to check on them!
+• Avoid burnt nuts: Make sure to set a timer, and let your nose be your guide.
+As soon as you start to smell the nutty aroma, it’s time to check on them!

-• Notice the size.
-Smaller pieces will toast much more quickly than whole pecans.
-You'll need to adjust your roasting time accordingly.
+• Size: Smaller pieces will toast much more quickly than whole pecans.
+You’ll need to adjust your roasting time accordingly.

-• The type of pan makes a difference.
-Lighter colors baking sheets will take a little longer to roast than darker.
+• Baking Pan: Lighter colors baking sheets will take a little longer to roast than darker.
 Thicker ones may take longer for them to fully toast than thinner ones.

-• Some varieties roast more quickly.
-Fattier nuts take a little longer to roast and are less likely to burn.
-If you notice the pecans you're roasting are a little drier, you may want to reduce your roasting time by a minute or two.
+• Varieties: Fattier nuts take a little longer to roast and are less likely to burn.
+If you notice the pecans you’re roasting are a little drier, you may want to reduce your roasting time by a minute or two.

-• You can adjust the baking temperature.
-An oven temperature of 325°F is my recommendation to strike the balance of roasting pecans low and slow but not taking a ton of time.
+• Baking Temperature: An oven temperature of 325°F is my recommendation to strike the balance of roasting pecans low and slow but not taking a ton of time.
 You can increase this to 350°F, if desired, and bake for a minute or two less or decrease to 300°F and cook for a few minutes more.

 Nutrition